fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Remove-AzureRmVirtualNetworkSubnetConfig.md

 ## EXAMPLES

-### 1: Remove a subnet from a virtual network and update the virtual network
+### Example 1: Remove a subnet from a virtual network and update the virtual network
 ```
-New-AzureRmResourceGroup -Name TestResourceGroup -Location centralus
-    $frontendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name frontendSubnet
-    -AddressPrefix "10.0.1.0/24"

-$backendSubnet = New-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix
-    "10.0.2.0/24"

-$virtualNetwork = New-AzureRmVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
-    TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet
-    $frontendSubnet,$backendSubnet

-Remove-AzureRmVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork
+PS C:\> Remove-AzureRmVirtualNetworkSubnetConfig -Name "BackendSubnet" -VirtualNetwork $VirtualNetwork
-    $virtualNetwork
-    $virtualNetwork | Set-AzureRmVirtualNetwork
+PS C:\> $VirtualNetwork | Set-AzureRmVirtualNetwork
 ```

-This example creates a resource group and a virtual network with two subnets.
-It then
+The first command removes a subnet called BackendSubnet from a virtual network.
+The virtual network was previously stored in the $VirtualNetwork variable.

-    uses the Remove-AzureRmVirtualNetworkSubnetConfig command to remove the backend subnet from the in-memory representation of the virtual network.
-Set-AzureRmVirtualNetwork is then called to modify the virtual network on the server side.
+The second command updates the virtual network on the server by using the **Set-AzureRmVirtualNetwork** cmdlet.

 ## PARAMETERS